jon-harper/OmniBox-docs/docs/assembly_v2/index.md

 Screws thread directly into the walls of the plastic where heat set inserts are not used.

 For example, lower bay trays attach to the main body with M3 screws.
 The trays have holes larger than the diameter of the screw, but the holes in the standoff are *smaller*.
 This lets the screw "bite" the plastic of the standoff and the screw head to clamp down on the tray.

+!!! note
+    Parts of the case that are frequently removed have deeper-than-necessary screw holes.
+You can use replace your screws with longer ones to get "fresh" plastic for the threads as the walls wear down.

+    This is most common with the lid, since it is removed most often.
+Over time you may need to switch from 8mm to 10mm screws, for example.

 ### Example Image Orientation